iamkh11/Mohamed_Khalfallah_XKH11TN/README.md

 Java Spring Test

-This is a Spring Data Mongo project that provides a RESTful API for managing and retrieving data related to students (etudiants).
+This is a Spring Data Mongo project (Junit Tests included) that provides a RESTful API for managing and retrieving data related to students (etudiants).
 The project is secured with JSON Web Tokens (JWT) for authentication and authorization purposes.

 Prerequisites